melvinvarkey/bigipsecurity/README.md

 * Inactive administrative session timeout
 * Password policy for administrative user

+### Legal Notification Banner

+It is recommended that a legal notification banner is presented on all interactive sessions to ensure that users are notified of the security policy being enforced and to which they are subject.

 #### Configuring legal notification banner

 1. Log in to the Configuration utility.